jonbrouse/docker-ice/README.md

 # Ice, Ice Baby

-This is a [Dockerfile](https://docs.docker.com/reference/builder/) to create a container that runs the [AWS Usage tool Ice by Netflix](https://github.com/Netflix/ice).
+This project creates a container that runs the [AWS Usage tool Ice by Netflix](https://github.com/Netflix/ice) and supplies a Nginx proxy container as well.
 From the [Netflix's Ice repository](https://github.com/Netflix/ice) introduction:

 > Ice provides a birds-eye view of our large and complex cloud landscape
 > from a usage and cost perspective.
 Cloud resources are dynamically